CHAPTER Mhp 200 PRACTICE AND PROCEDURE

 (9) Computer printouts.

-(f) “Hearing counsel” means an individual appointed by the board under Mhp 210.03 to prosecute misconduct allegations.
+(k) “Hearing counsel” means an individual appointed by the board to prosecute licensee misconduct allegations and denials of applications for licensure to the board.

 (1) Establishing procedures to be followed in an adjudicative or nonadjudicative proceeding;